backupbrew/switchbrew/Applet Manager services.md

 ### SetAlbumImageOrientation

-Takes an input s32 "nn::album::ImageOrientation".
+Takes an input u32 "nn::album::ImageOrientation".
 No output.

+The input value must not be \>3.

 ### SetDesirableKeyboardLayout